Our Little Big House featured in The Design Files.

 Maike Design backyard.
 Charcoal painted weatherboard and cedar cladding.
 Black painted pergola and grape vines.
 Concrete pavers in lawn

-Our Meow House had a lovely write-up in Hunter and Folk
+We love this write up of our Meow House in Hunter and Folk

 See it here.